 Also, smaller kitchen spaces are more ergonomically efficient.
 With a tighter kitchen triangle--your movement area between stove, sink, and refrigerator--you have less wasted movements.

 Find out the best designs and layouts for remodeling your small kitchen and how to make this a space you will love to spend plenty of time in.

 Are You Sure You Have a Small Kitchen?

 Definitions vary according to the homeowner taste, house, and region, but the National Kitchen and Bathroom Association (NKBA) defines a small kitchen as being smaller than 150 square feet.

 Small Kitchen Floor Layouts: Good and Bad

-Efficient floor planning is 90% of small kitchen design.
+Efficient floor planning is 90 percent of small kitchen design.
 With so little space available, you cannot afford any inefficient excess.
 Try these layouts:

 |One-Wall||One wall of counters, cabinets, and appliances.||The absolute smallest layout possible.|